Technology Can Help Tracking Nutrition of the Elderly Aging in Place

-This overview from the National Institutes of Health (NIH) describe what nutrition is, why it is important for the elderly, and what you should be doing about it.
+This overview from the National Institutes of Health (NIH) describes what nutrition is, why it is important for the elderly, and what you should be doing about it.

-Another site, HeathinAging.org, offers more information, in 15 topics, plus a link to a page providing questions you might want to discuss with your primary health provider.
+Another site, HeathinAging.org, offers more information, on 15 topics, plus a link to a page providing questions you might want to discuss with your primary health provider.

 This page from the National Institute of Aging, part of the NIH, says:

 Here’s a tipWriting down what and how much you eat each day will help you keep track of your total daily calories and also help you see if you are making healthy choices.

 The low-cost Renpho Smart Nutrition Scale saves you from having to “write down” and automates “how much”.
 I decided to test it out on one of my low calorie, 5:2 diet, days.